cloudberrydb/cloudberrydb/src/backend/gporca/StyleGuide.md

 ## Guiding Principles

-1. Although ORCA is maintained in a separate repository, a lot of development on ORCA is closely related work in Greenplum database.
-To reduce context switch costs arising from such a such a development model, we would like to keep the style in ORCA as close as possible to GPDB.
+1. We would like to keep the style in ORCA as close as possible to GPDB.
 This includes using tabs instead of spaces for indentation, all cap global constants etc.
 1. The ORCA code base previously was written completely in a version of [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation).
 To prevent large number of file renames, we also decided to keep the names of